nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221007043646/README.md

 - some links should be one-way links
     - ex: bash scripts is a list of all bash scripts and other things relevant to bash
         - remove a backlink to something, but keep scripts indexed by leaving link from ` bash -> thing `.
+    - machines need one way links
+    - people are good at reading context but bad at navigating complicated UIs until they have a much higher level of experience with them, so links to documentation should be two way or you will get lost and waste time
 - converting files from markdown hierarchy of headings
     - creates really sparsely linked cards - need way more links!
 - cool regular expression for searching tags in vscode `^- \[[0-9]+].*git`